Context

 Planning Phase

-- Finalize outdoor unit placement (center-back vs. side wall) based on setback confirmation. — stage:: 3
+- Finalize outdoor unit placement (center-back vs. side wall) based on setback confirmation; size shared pad for both condensers. — stage:: 3

 - Complete insulation installation. — stage:: 3

-- Perform Manual J load calc for garage and upstairs zones (post-insulation). — stage:: 3
+- Perform Manual J load calc for garage and upstairs zones (post-insulation); confirm 18k garage / 9k+12k loft sizing. — stage:: 3

-- Plan lineset routes and wall penetrations before drywall. — stage:: 3
+- Plan lineset routes and wall penetrations for both systems before drywall (one path to garage head, separate path to each loft head). — stage:: 3

 - Plan bathroom transfer fan location (shared wall with common area). — stage:: 3